build-your-own-internet/byoi/chapters/glossary.md

 ## proxy

 A proxy is a stand-in for something else.
 In computing, a proxy is a system that understands a network protocol and acts as an endpoint.
 A proxy will pretend to be the real system that is being communicated with while secretly relying on the real entity to serve the request.

+## resolver

+A resolver is a piece of software that performs DNS lookups.

 ## router (a.k.a `gateway`)